Ulrich Hofmann: Scientific research

 Hofmann's research dealt in particular with the chemistry of clay minerals, as well as with pigments and ancient ceramics.
 In the 1930s, he and Kurd Endell examined the structure of clay minerals using X-ray structure analysis, among other things.
 Among other things, they published in 1933 on the structure of the clay mineral montmorillonite.
 Together with Kurd Endell, he also found the reason why German bentonites, in contrast to those from Wyoming in the USA, were not suitable for the construction industry - the cation between the silicate layers was sodium in American bentonite, and calcium or magnesium in German deposits.
 However, German bentonite could also be used by adding sodium carbonate, which they patented in 1934/35.
 Hofmann also examined other clays (such as kaolin) to see how the properties (e.g., swelling behavior) changed with the cations between the silicate layers when absorbing water.

 Continuing the work of Peter Debye and Paul Scherrer, who analyzed the structure of graphite and diamond with X-rays, he studied lustrous carbon and graphite oxide, among other things.
 He studied, for example, the absorptivity and catalytic activity of graphite and graphite growth at high temperatures.
 This also brought him into contact with industries such as Siemens-Plania in Berlin before World War II.
 In 1941, together with Manfred von Ardenne, he examined carbon black particles using an electron microscope and found them to be made up of chains of spherical carbon structures.

 Honors and awards

-In 1952 he became the first president of the German Society for Electron Microscopy.
-In 1955 he received the Alfred Stock Memorial Prize, in 1964 the Seger Plaque, and in 1965 the Wolfgang Ostwald Prize.
+In 1952, he became the first president of the German Society for Electron Microscopy.
+In 1955, he received the Alfred Stock Memorial Prize, in 1964 the Seger Plaque, and in 1965 the Wolfgang Ostwald Prize.
 He was a member of the Heidelberg Academy of Sciences (1961) and the Leopoldina (1962).
-In 1968 he received an honorary doctorate from the University of Munich.
+In 1968, he received an honorary doctorate from LMU Munich.